MyUNiDAYS/unidays-dotnet/README.md

 }
 ```

-### Get Pixel URL
+### Get Script URL

 This is also known as our client to server integration.

 #### Unsigned or Signed

-It's an option to create a signed url for your Pixel request.
+It's an option to create a signed url for your Script request.
 To do this you will need to send us the signing key UNiDAYS provide you with as one of the parameters.

-`Uri uri = new TrackingHelper(directTrackingDetails).TrackingPixelUrl(signingKey);`
+`Uri uri = new TrackingHelper(directTrackingDetails).TrackingScriptUrl(signingKey);`

 instead of

-`Uri uri = new TrackingHelper(directTrackingDetails).TrackingPixelUrl();`
+`Uri uri = new TrackingHelper(directTrackingDetails).TrackingScriptUrl();`

 #### Making the call

-The method to get the URL to make a server-to-server request with is `TrackingServerUrl()` or  `TrackingServerUrl(key)` if you've chosen to have a signed URL returned.
+The method to get the URL to make a client-to-server request with is `TrackingScriptUrl()` or  `TrackingScriptUrl(key)` if you've chosen to have a signed URL returned.
 To implement this method you first need to use the `DirectTrackingDetailsBuilder` to create a direct tracking object with the properties you want to send across to us.
 More details about this builder can be found [here](#direct-tracking-details-builder).

-Once the object containing the details you need to send us is created, create a Tracking helper, providing those details as an parameter (`new TrackingHelper(directTrackingDetails)` in the example) and call `.TrackingPixelUrl()` for an unsigned url or  `.TrackingPixelUrl(signingKey)` where signing key is the key provided to you by UNiDAYS for a signed URL
+Once the object containing the details you need to send us is created, create a Tracking helper, providing those details as an parameter (`new TrackingHelper(directTrackingDetails)` in the example) and call `.TrackingScriptUrl()` for an unsigned url or `.TrackingScriptUrl(key)` where signing key is the key provided to you by UNiDAYS for a signed URL.

 #### Return

-A Pixel URL will be returned to you.
+A URL will be returned to you which can be placed within a script element on your post-payment/order-success page to call the API.

 #### Example

-The below example is a request for an unsigned Pixel URL.
+The below example is a request for an unsigned Script URL.

 ```csharp
 class Program